 Robin's projects have been featured in The Wall St. Journal, New York Times, CNN, Bloomberg, Time, Wired, Fortune, LA Times, Tech Crunch, People and US Weekly.
 Her career has been profiled in two New York Times Bestsellers: The Long Tail and Appetite for Self-Destruction: The Crash Of The Record Industry.

-She was named one of the Most Powerful Women in Entertainment by the Hollywood Reporter and one of Music’s Top 100 Most Influential People.
+The Hollywood Reporter named Robin as one of the Most Powerful Women in Entertainment and one of Music's Top 100 Most Influential People.